GoodIntentionsAssistant/Docs/en/clients/authorizing.md

 ## White listing a new client

 Only clients that have been white listed can connect and send input to the framework.
-In the app config file are settings to define the name and the client token.
+In your `app/Config/config.json` file are settings to define the name and the client token.
 If you create a new client you must add the key and token to the configuration file first.

 ~~~javascript
 config.clients = {